elastic/beats/metricbeat/mb/testing/data/README.md

 ### Available settings in `config.yml`

 - `path`: (string) Path to reach the directory containing the files to read from.
 Default is "_meta/testdata".
-- `wirtepath`: (string) Path to the directory where the expected files are going to be written.
+- `writepath`: (string) Path to the directory where the expected files are going to be written.
 Default is "_meta/testdata".
+- `datapath`: (string) Path to the directory where the data.json file is going to be written.
+Default is "_meta".
 - `type`: (string) The type of the test to run.
 At the moment, only `http` is supported.
 - `url`: (string) This is the URL path that the module usually fetches to get metrics.
 For example, in case of Apache module this url is `/server-status?auto=`
 - `suffix`: (string) The suffix that the input file has.
 By default `json` other common suffixes are `plain` (string) for plain text files.